ssoyoung/device-unlocking-system/README.md

                 : Get OTP Code for user (maximum 3 times) (4) Enter OTP
-                : OTP validty check (maximum 3 times)
+                : OTP validty check (maximum 3 times) : if OTP validty check is done successfully, alert message pops up (Assume that, that is a pairing code which is shown in device's screen) (5) Enter Pairing Code
+                : Enter Pairing Code and click PAIRING button : if pairing process is failed, you can not use lock/unlock function

    #4. etc